Shasank-pandey/Frontend-Interview/Walmart Interview Questions.md

  - Throttle
  - customSetInterval
  - Polyfill for **new** keyword in JS
- -  write function to memoize parama and decide need to execute function or cached?
+ -  write function to memoize param and decide need to execute function or cached?

 ## React App - Machine Coding
  - Todo Component with CRUD features